wgroeneveld/jefklakscodex/content/articles/retro-shooters.md

 ### 1. Early 1990s: wireframes to 2.5D worlds and textures

 1992 - Of course, there's the **[Wolfenstein 3D](/tags/wolfenstein-3d) engine**.
 I did play [Blake Stone](/articles/apogees-legacy) and [Rise of the Triad](/tags/rise-of-the-triad), but I can't say I even finished one shareware episode.
 I was about eight years old and the maze-like levels didn't really help there.
 All I remember was: _hug walls and press spacebar_!
-It's mind-boggling that ROTT is running on a supercharged version of the Wolf3D engine
+It's mind-boggling that ROTT is running on a supercharged version of the Wolf3D engine.

 ![](/img/games/blakestone.jpg "Blake Stone: Aliens of Gold")